xxvader/Windows-Update-Disabler----wUD/README.txt

 ================================================================

 ░░░░Information
-wUD hack v0.8 created by vader (@kleskObelisk) -- tool that performs multiple none evasive methods documented by the public to disable Windows Update.
+wUD hack v0.9 created by v (@kleskObelisk) -- tool that performs multiple none evasive methods documented by the public to disable Windows Update.
 These settings can be reversed after being applied.